 As academic and research institutions become more digitally-driven they need specific services to support their collaboration activities and to enable them to access resources worldwide.
-In this context, AfricaConnect3 will deploy the following R&E services and applications:
+In this context, AfricaConnect3 deploys the following research and education services and applications.

 Trust & Identity services